nestybox/sysbox/README.md

 ## Installing Sysbox

-Before you can use Sysbox, you must first install it on your Linux machine.
+Before you can use Sysbox, you must first build and install it.
+It's easy to do this as we have a make target that builds Sysbox inside a Docker container, and another make target that installs Sysbox on your host.
+See the [Sysbox developer's guide](docs/developers-guide/README.md) for more on this.

-There are two ways:

-1) You can build it from source and install it manually.
-This is the best approach if you are looking for a deeper dive or if you want to contribute to Sysbox.
-See the [developer's guide](docs/developers-guide/README.md) for more on this.

-or

-2) You can download a packaged version from the [Nestybox website](https://www.nestybox.com).
-   This is the easiest and best approach if you just want to use Sysbox.
+In the near future, we plan to offer a pre-packaged version of Sysbox for users that want to use Sysbox without having to build it from source.
+Sysbox Enterprise has such a packaged version already (available at the [Nestybox website](https://www.nestybox.com)).

 ## Using Sysbox